fedecalendino/fedecalendino.github.io/index.md

 * useful bots/automation
 * web scraping

-I also like practice photography and cooking on my free time.
+I also like to practice photography and cooking on my free time.

 When?
 -----
 For a 🍺️?
 Anytime!